Optical properties of a disordered metallic film: local vs. collective phenomena: Definitions

 Clearly, the NLCPA passes into the CPA for $N_c = 1$.
 In the limit of $N_c \rightarrow N$ the results of the NLCPA become exact.

 The CPA contribution to the self-energy part consists of only the members corresponding to scattering at a single node, and consequently the self-energy is $\mb{k}$-independent: $\Sigma_{\mb{k}}\equiv\Sigma$.
-Because of the assumption about the approximation for the exact self-energy, the NLCPA takes into account (in an approximate way) non-local correlations at the lenghtscale comparable with a cluster size.
+Because of the assumption about the approximation for the exact self-energy, the NLCPA takes into account (in an approximate way) nonlocal correlations at the length-scale comparable with a cluster size.